 For our structured activity – yes, there was only one – we pinned some black bag baddies to the hedge and had the children “attack” them with silly string (available from Amazon.com and Amazon.co.uk).

 Superhero Pop Art Party Printables

 For best results, use 160 gsm paper or card stock.

-Click on the link below to download the free printable.
-Cut out the labels and attach to the bottles by sticking a piece of double sided sticky tape where indicated.
+To make these cupcake toppers, download my Free Printable Superhero Pop Art Juice Labels.
+Cut out the labels and attach them to the bottles by sticking a piece of double sided sticky tape where indicated.
 If the labels are too wide for your bottle, cut off a bit or just stick the double sided sticky tape to the back left edge of the label and wrap it around until it’s nice and snug.

 As I have already mentioned, these munchies labels were designed for 3″ ziplock bags.
 I have taken a photo of the label attached to a 4″ bag (for illustration purposes only).
 Ideally the label should overhang the bag and not the other way around.

-Click on the link below to download the free printable.
-Cut out the labels and fold them in half.
+You can download the Free Superhero Pop Art Munchies Labels HERE.
+Once you have printed the labels, cut them out and fold them in half.
 Attach them to the ziplock bags with double-sided tape.

-And if you have some Pop Art Party ideas to share, I would love to hear them.
+I hope you have enjoyed this post, and that you have found some inspiration for your Superhero Party.
+If you have some Pop Art Party ideas of your own to share, I would love to hear them.